 Post its – I stick large Post-It notes inside my file folders (yes, I still organize both digitally and with paper) to keep running notes to myself.
 (Ex. – Next year, only use an excerpt from “The Veldt” to teach conflict).
 And, I keep the smaller ones on hand for reading strategy work, annotating, and sticky note reviews.

 Pen organizer – I’ve gone the route of keeping all my pens organized IN my desk before, but then I have to open a drawer every time I want to use one, and I can’t admire them!
 Pen organizers with dividers are the best for organizing heights, colors, or styles.
-This rotating caddy from Michaels is fun.
+This rotating caddy from Michaels is fun…or try this one from Amazon.

 Stapler – It’s a staple! (and, don’t forget the staples, too) That’s all.